hassonlab/podcast-benchmark/docs/adding-task.md

 - Define all task-specific parameters with type hints
 - Provide sensible defaults where appropriate
 - Do NOT duplicate fields that belong in `DataParams` (like `data_root`, `window_width`, `subject_ids`)
+- `BaseTaskConfig` includes an `input_fields` parameter (optional list of column names from your DataFrame to pass as additional model inputs)

 ---